jw20191n/scribble-learn-frontend/README.md

 [<img src="src/gif8.gif" width="20%">](https://www.jonburgerman.com/info) He has more fantastic gif and artworks on his website.

 ## Resources
-* I referenced this [blog](http://code-and.coffee/post/2015/collaborative-drawing-canvas-node-websocket/) for how to create collaborative drawing canvas.
+* I referenced the blog post on [code and coffee](http://code-and.coffee/post/2015/collaborative-drawing-canvas-node-websocket/) for how to create collaborative drawing canvas.